 40.6.1.1 Day-Ahead Availability – Specific RA Resource Types

-(a) Distributed Generation Facilities

-(1) Distributed Generation Facilities that are not Use-Limited Resources under Section 40.6.4.1 shall comply with the IFM and RUC bidding requirements that apply to the same technology type of a resource connected to the CAISO Controlled Grid.
+(a) Distributed Generation Facilities – Distributed Generation Facilities shall comply with the IFM and RUC bidding requirements that apply to the same technology type of a resource connected to the CAISO Controlled Grid.

-(2) Distributed Generation Facilities that are Use-Limited Resources under Section 40.6.4.1 shall comply with the applicable IFM and RUC bidding requirements for Use-Limited Resources under Section 40.6.4.3.

 (b) Non-Generator Resources

-(1) Non-Generator Resources that do not use Regulation Energy Management and are not Use-Limited Resources under Section 40.4.6.1 shall submit –
+(1) Non-Generator Resources that do not use Regulation Energy Management shall submit –

-(A) Economic Bids or Self-Schedules into the IFM for all RA Capacity for all hours of the month the resource is physically capable of operating; and
+(A) Economic Bids or Self-Schedules into the IFM for all RA Capacity for all hours of the month the resource is not on Outage; and

 (B) $0/MW RUC Availability Bids for all RA Capacity for all hours of the month the resource is physically capable of operating,

-(2) Non-Generator Resources using Regulation Energy Management that are not Use-Limited Resources under Section 40.4.6.1 shall submit –
+(2) Non-Generator Resources using Regulation Energy Management shall submit

-(A) Economic Bids or Self-Schedules into the IFM for all RA Capacity for Regulation for all hours of the month the resource is physically capable of operating; and
+Economic Bids or Self-Schedules into the IFM for all RA Capacity for Regulation for all hours of the month the resource is not on Outage.

-(B) $0/MW RUC Availability Bids for all RA Capacity for all hours of the month the resource is physically capable of operating,

-(3) Non-Generator Resources that are Use-Limited Resources under Section 40.6.4.1 shall comply with the applicable IFM and RUC bidding requirements for Use-Limited Resources under Section 40.6.4.3.

 (c) Extremely Long-Start Resources.
 Extremely Long-Start Resources that are Resource Adequacy Resources must make themselves available to the CAISO by complying with –

-(1) the Extremely Long-Start Commitment Process under Section 31.7 or otherwise committing the ELS Resource upon instruction from the CAISO, if physically capable; and
+(1) the Extremely Long-Start Commitment Process under Section 31.7 or otherwise committing the ELS Resource upon instruction from the CAISO, if not on Outage; and

 (2) the applicable provisions of Section 40.6.1 regarding Day-Ahead availability for the Trading Days for which it was committed.

+(d) Use-Limited Resources.
+A Use-Limited Resource providing RA Capacity must make such Resource Adequacy Capacity available Day-Ahead to the CAISO as specified in Section 40.6.1 without regard to any exceptions specified in Section 40.6.4 or any exceptions specific to a resource type specified in this Section 40.6.1.1.

 40.6.2 Real-Time Availability (Currently effective, last modified in RSI Phase 1 Amendment)

 (a) General Requirement.
 Resource Adequacy Resources that have received an IFM Schedule for Energy or Ancillary Services or a RUC Schedule for all or part of their Resource Adequacy Capacity must remain available to the CAISO through Real-Time for Trading Hours for which they receive an IFM or RUC Schedule, including any Resource Adequacy Capacity of such resources that is not included in an IFM Schedule or RUC Schedule, except for Resource Adequacy Capacity that is subject to Section 40.6.4.